pmikus/.github/.github/actions/gerrit-env-vars-checkpoint/README.md

 ## 📤 Outputs

-This action creates the following files in the `vpp-gerrit-vars/` directory and automatically uploads them as a workflow artifact named `vpp-gerrit-vars`:
+This action creates the following files in the `fdio-gerrit-vars/` directory and automatically uploads them as a workflow artifact named `fdio-gerrit-vars`:

 | File | Content | Description |
 |------|---------|-------------|